stormchaserroleplaying/stormchaserRPG/General/Specific/Attack/index.md

 **Circumstance penalties** come from risky tactics or detrimental circumstances, **status penalties** come from spells and magic working against you and **item penalties** occur when you use a shoddy item.

+For example, aiming a ranged attack is more difficult when a foe is next to you.
+When you make a ranged attack with a weapon, a spell, or some other means, you have -1d on the attack roll if you are within 5 feet of a hostile creature who can see you and who isn't incapacitated.

 When making attack rolls, two main types of untyped penalties are likely to apply.
 The first is the multiple attack penalty and the second is the range penalty.
 The first applies anytime you make more than one attack action during the course of your turn, and the other applies only with ranged or thrown weapons.
 Both are described below.

 ### Multiple Attack Penalty